 I am a Professor of Computer Science at the University of Nottingham (UK).
 I am currently the Vice-Provost (Research and Knowledge Transfer) at our campus in Malaysia.
 I am a member of the Automated Scheduling, Optimisation and Planning (ASAP) Research Group.
 My interests include Operational Research, Evolutionary Computing, Scheduling (particularly sports scheduling), Cutting and Packing, Timetabling and Games (both games in the usual sense of the word as well as mathematical games such as the Iterated Prisoners Dilemma).

-I am a member of the Automated Scheduling, Planning and Optimisation Group (ASAP) in the School of Computer Science.
+As a Professor of Computer Science at the University of Nottingham he is a member of the Automated Scheduling, Planning and Optimisation Group (ASAP) in the School of Computer Science.

 His research interests include Operations Research, Scheduling, Logistics, Vehicle Routing, Meta- and Hyper-heuristics, Evolutionary Computation and Games.

 Before becoming an academic Graham worked in the IT industry for almost 20 years.
 He worked for two companies.
 Between 1977 and 1988 he worked for the Co-operative Wholesale Society (CWS), firstly in Goldalming (Surrey), then in Woolwich (South London) and finally at their Head Office in Manchester.
 During that time, he held a number of positions; starting as a computer operator and eventually holding a variety of managerial positions including Production Manager, Service Manager and Technical Support Manager.